bsmth/content/files/en-us/web/svg/reference/attribute/values/index.md

 sidebar: svgref
 ---

-The `values` attribute has different meanings, depending upon the context where it's used, either it defines a sequence of values used over the course of an animation, or it's a list of numbers for a color matrix, which is interpreted differently depending on the type of color change to be performed.
+The SVG **`values`** attribute has different meanings, depending upon the context where it's used, either it defines a sequence of values used over the course of an animation, or it's a list of numbers for a color matrix, which is interpreted differently depending on the type of color change to be performed.

 You can use this attribute with the following SVG elements: